rachar78/slate/source/index.html.md

 --------- | ------------
 deveui  | Device eui
 userkey | Userkey of the user
-onesignalkey | One signal key of the kitchen user message | Alert Message to be sent to device severity | Severity of the message eg:2,3,10,12 access_token | Access token to be used with api.
+onesignalkey | One signal key of the keyco user message | Alert Message to be sent to device severity | Severity of the message eg:2,3,10,12 access_token | Access token to be used with api.